 Counsellors are trained to listen and can help you find your own ways to deal with things.
 Many hospitals have counsellors or psychologists who specialise in helping people with cancer - ask your doctor or nurse at the hospital if this is available.
-You can also refer yourself for counselling on the NHS website, or you could see a private counsellor.
-To find out more, contact the British Association for Counselling & Psychotherapy or the UK Council for Psychotherapy.
+Or you may be referred to a psychosexual therapist who is trained to listen and talk about issues relating to sex and relationships.
+Your GP may also be able to refer you, or you can refer yourself for counselling on the NHS, or you could see a private counsellor.
+To find out more, visit www.nhs.uk/counselling or contact the British Association for Counselling & Psychotherapy.